General theory of swimming in curved spacetimes: Comment on the conditions

 Due to the many different conditions that we have obtained, it is appropriate to summarize them in a more organized manner.
 Note that we are mostly interested in the conditions that allow a general body to swim, despite of its geometrical shape or internal motions.
 So, we have found that swimming can be fully observed, up to order $(l/r)^2$, if only $R_{ijk0} = 0$.
 When investigating the dynamics at order $(l/r)^3$, however, it is possible that formula (\ref{adddisp}) could be correct only up to first order in the amplitudes $\Delta\beta$, so that formula (\ref{SwimmingFormula2}) would be unreliable $-$ in this case, we shall say that the body can {\sl quasi-swim}.
 When there is no spin, $\nabla_l R_{ijk0} = 0$ is enough to ensure that the body can quasi-swim, while $\nabla_0 R_{ijk0} = \nabla_l R_{ijkm} = 0$ is further required for a legitimate swimming.
 When there is spin, $\nabla_l R_{ijk0} = \nabla_l R_{ijkm} = 0$ is required for {\sl quasi-swimming}, while $\nabla_j R_{k0l0} = 0$ is additionally demanded for legitimate swimming (i.e., only the components $\nabla_0 R_{i0j0}$ could be non-vanishing).
 Recall that these components refer to the coordinate system associated with the initial conditions; covariantly, the condition $R_{ijk0} = 0$, for instance, would be translated as ``the restriction of $R(u, \cdot, \cdot, \cdot)$ to the vector subspace orthogonal to $u$ at $z(s_0)$ must vanish''.

-We reinforce that all these conditions are associated with the hypotheses on the configuration space and the form of the multipole moments mentioned right below equation (\ref{SwimmingFormula2}).
+We reinforce that all these conditions refer specifically to a body as introduced in this section -- namely, one described by multipole moments as given in (\ref{bodyexmass}) and (\ref{bodyexmom}).
 In any particular case one must carefully go through similar steps to verify if the approximations in (\ref{Deltazapproxs}) are indeed reasonable.
-Still, this model seems to apply to a handful of interesting scenarios such as, to name a few, a bipod on a sphere (appendix \ref{sec:bipod}) and a tripod in Schwarzschild \cite{Rodrigo} or FRW spacetime.
+Still, this model seems to encompass a handful of interesting scenarios such as, to name a few, a bipod on a sphere (App.~\ref{sec:bipod}) and a tripod in Schwarzschild \cite{Rodrigo} or FLRW spacetime (App.~\ref{sec:FLRW}).

+Finally, let us make a brief comment on the core assumption that the body is light and presumably does not affect the spacetime geometry.
+One may worry that in the limit of vary fast cycles the emission of gravitational waves could become relevant.
+To roughly estimate the effect of these gravitational waves, recall that in Minkowski spacetime, perturbatively, the power radiated away is given by